HumanE AI Network

 Due to the ongoing advancements of AI technologies, we will have to face a totally new ethical problem that never occurred with other technologies before, that is the problem of the increasing resemblance between AI systems and biological systems, especially human beings and animals.
 This resemblance will gradually make it more obvious for us to attribute human or animal qualities to AI systems, even if we know that they are not self-conscious or alive.
 We are not able to predict the consequences on the social, psychological, educational, political, and economical level of the spread of such AI systems.
 In our meta-project, we want to address this problem from an ethical point of view.

-Over the following three months we will try to generalize the results of our analysis.
+Over the following two months we will try to generalize the results of our analysis.
 We will propose some examples of how an adequate linguistic practice can help us to make sharp terminological and conceptual distinctions and so describe and understand the human-AI interaction correctly.
+The outcome of our work will be a research seminar in which we will present and discuss the results of our research.

 Connection of Results to Work Package Objectives: